bhk/scam/libraries.md

 Like `expect`, but only the formatted versions of A and B are compared.
-This accommodates only minor differences in the concrete layout that do not affect the meaning in some contexts.
-For example, a record ending in a `&list` member (that is empty) will have a trailing space when constructed, but not after being retrieved from another record (when stored as a trailing `&list` parameter).
+This accommodates only minor differences in the concrete layout that do not affect the meaning of some types; chiefly, this ignores trailing spaces in record values.

 ##### `(foldl F Z V)`